Features » January 26, 2012

 They were offered the chance, of course.
 In 2008 Barack Obama seemed to be a figure of destiny like Roosevelt himself.
 He took the oath of office under similarly disastrous circumstances and was for a while buoyed up by exactly the sort of popular adulation that followed FDR.

 Thomas Frank is a columnist at Harper's Magazine, is the founding editor of The Baffler and the author of The Wrecking Crew and What's the Matter with Kansas?
-His latest book is Pity the Billionaire (2011).
+His latest book is Listen, Liberal or What Ever Happened to the Party of the People?
+(2016).